OpenExonaut/OpenExonaut/README.md

 [//]: # (OpenATBP docs/screenshot2.png was here)

 ## Status
-Currently, games can be entered and played, though not ended, and the metagame can be logged into.
-Explosives, motion interpolation, game termination, and achievements still need to be worked on.
+Currently, games can be played and rewards earned and spent.
+Position extrapolation and achievements still need to be worked on.

 ## Server Architecture
 Originally, Project Exonaut required several server-side components in order to to function: